...

 Learn about more animals with Letter of the Week.

-Letters like Bb is for Bird, Cc is for Caterpillar, Ff is for Frog, Ii is for Insect, Jj is for Jellyfish, Oo is for Owl, Ww is for water, and Zz is for Zebra all feature animals using play based learning opportunities.
+Letters like Bb is for Bird, Cc is for Caterpillar, and Ff is for Frog.
+Also, Ii is for Insect, Jj is for Jellyfish, Oo is for Owl, Ww is for water, and Zz is for Zebra all feature animals.
+Best of all these are all play based learning opportunities.
 Explore more by following the links or click the button below to sign up and have access to each one.

 Animal habitats for kindergarten free printable.